Wingra Park and Boat Livery

 Boat Launch

-A daily or annual permit is required year-round at designated sites to launch a motorboat, sailboat, iceboat, canoe, kayak, or ATVs.
-Piers are available from spring through fall.
+Madison Parks maintains boat launches to access both Mendota and Monona lakes to launch a motorboat, sailboat, iceboat, canoe, kayak, or ATVs.
+A daily or annual permit is required year-round.
+Piers are available from spring through mid-fall.
 Installation and removal are dependent on the weather and lake conditions.

-- LAKE MONONA: Law, Olbrich, Olin
+- Lake Monona: Law, Olbrich, Olin

-- LAKE MENDOTA: Marshall, Spring Harbor, Tenney, Warner
+- Lake Mendota: Marshall, Spring Harbor, Tenney, Warner

-2024 Fees
+2025 Fees

-Daily $8 Annual - Dane County Resident $50 Annual - Non-Resident $60 Annual - Dane County Senior (65+) & Disabled $25 Annual - Non-Res Senior (65+) & Disabled $30 Military/Veteran $25 Duplicate/Replacement $20
+Daily $8 Annual - Dane County Resident $50 Annual - Non-Resident $60 Annual - Dane County Senior (65+) & Disabled $25 Annual - Non-Res Senior (65+) & Disabled $30 Military/Veteran $25 Duplicate/Replacement $20 - 2024 permit is valid through March 31, 2025.

-Lake Access Permit- A daily or annual permit is required year-round to launch a motorboat, sailboat, iceboat, canoe, kayak, or ATV.
+- A daily or annual permit is required year-round to launch a motorboat, sailboat, iceboat, canoe, kayak, or ATV.

 - See Ordinance 8.215 for details.